thebigfilecom/thebigfile-com-dev/submodules/samples/native-apps/unity_ii_universallink/ii_integration_dapp/README.md

 ### Deploy the Dapp

-Once you set up the IC development environment locally and update the example as you want, you can follow the below steps to deploy to the IC mainnet.
+Once you set up the BIG development environment locally and update the example as you want, you can follow the below steps to deploy to the BIG mainnet.

 1. Enter the `ii_integration_dapp` directory from the command line
 2. Run `npm install` to install the npm packages
 3. Run `dfx start --background`
 4. Run `dfx deploy --network=ic --with-cycles=1000000000000`
-   Here we recommend deploying the dapp to the IC mainnet as it's easier to access it from your iOS devices.
+   Here we recommend deploying the dapp to the BIG mainnet as it's easier to access it from your iOS devices.